Emellia Prokopik: Serving the congregation

 She took on leadership roles for her order first as provincial councilor, then Mother General, and General Councilor.
 When the Order was based in Rome in the 1950s, she served there as Province Historian.
 She remained good friends with Metropolitan (bishop) Bohachevsky until his death in 1961, and he once confided to her that "most at home" with their congregation in Pennsylvania.
+She also led the province of Jesus, Lover of Humanity in Pennsylvania, what the first Ukrainian bishop in the US called "cradle of the Ukrainian Catholic Church in the United States."

-The sisters elected her Superior General in 1971, while she was still in Rome, and she led the Basilian provinces through the many changes wrought by Vatican II.
+The sisters elected her superior general in 1971, while she was still in Rome, and she led the Basilian provinces through the many changes wrought by Vatican II.
 After she was elected, Pope Paul VI offered her a special papal audience on July 21, 1971.
 The pope encouraged her (in the words of her uncle who was present) to "have faith and courage during her tenure of office... and to diligently love, pray and work for the improvement of conditions in Ukraine for his persecuted Ukrainian people."
-She continued as Superior General for 12 years, until 1983, visited Basilian Sisters worldwide.
+She continued as superior general for 12 years, until 1983, visited Basilian Sisters worldwide.
 She knew Eugenio Pacelli in Rome even before he became Pope Pius XII.